Course Descriptions

 A study of the major social, economic, political, intellectual and cultural developments in Latin American history.
 Students will explore topics relating to the Maya, Aztec, and Inca cultures, the European colonial experience, the functioning of labor systems in Latin America and the Caribbean, struggles for independence, relations with the United States, the influences of religious cultures and institutions, and contemporary movements for political change and social justice.

 A study of the historical events, social and economic changes, and political developments from the rise of Muscovy to the present day.
-This course examines Russia under the Czars, the origins and upheaval of the revolutions of 1917 and the evolution of the Soviet Union throughout the twentieth century.
+This course examines Russia under the Czars, the origins and upheaval of the revolutions of 1917 and the evolution of the Soviet Union throughout the twentieth century and after its collapse.

 This course examines the social, political, economic and cultural history of people of African descent in the United States.
 Topics covered will include: the ordeal of slavery, Reconstruction, the rise of segregation, the Great Migration, the Harlem Renaissance, the development of Black Nationalism and the Civil Rights Movement.